 - Low back pain

 - A chronic headache

 - Pain between the shoulders

 - Swelling inside the neck and throat

 If you feel any of the above symptoms, you should immediately seek the advice of a specialist to carry out a complete diagnosis and recommend a course of treatment.
-Common neck injuries which can be a result of a car accident are:

 The forceful stretching or pulling of muscles is called a strain.
 When the muscles in the neck are stretched, pulled, or torn, the outcome will usually be a neck strain.